kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 `kubernetes.io/endpoint-selector-name` label.
 The controller does not infer EndpointSlice ownership from an EndpointSelector's owner reference.

+The EndpointSelector informer and workers are independent from the existing Service informer and workers.
+EndpointSelector cache sync must not be a prerequisite for starting Service reconciliation.
+If kube-controller-manager has the feature gate enabled but kube-apiserver does not serve the resource, the EndpointSelector path logs and retries its discovery and informer setup while the Service path continues normally.

 ### New Service EndpointSelector Controller

 A new `service-endpointselector-controller` in `pkg/controller` creates and